dennisdeng2002/triangle/README.md

 #### Synopsis
-Shiny web application for LLE solving.
-Consists of a ternary plot used for visualizing component compositions, CSV/and Excel table used for data input.
+Shiny web application for multistage counter-current extraction.
+Consists of a ternary plot used for visualizing component compositions, CSV/and Excel table used for data input and tie line interpolation.

 #### Installation
 Clone the project: